 The Largest Draft Board in this Review

 One distinguishing feature of this board is that it is quite large, coming in at 45.5" x 68.25".
-That makes it almost a full 10" taller and wider than the next biggest draft board, easily make it the largest board in this review.
-If you are having your draft is a large room, then you definitely want to consider this board as size shouldn't be a problem.
+That makes it almost a full 10" taller and wider than the next biggest draft board, earning it the title of biggest fantasy football board in this review.
+If you plan to have your draft in a large room, then you want to consider this extra large board as size shouldn't be a problem.

-With the gargantuan size of this board (and the fact that it's licensed by the NFL), you can expect to pay a premium price as it's the most expensive standard board in this review.
+With the gargantuan size of this board (and the fact that the NFL licenses it), you can expect to pay a premium price as it's the most expensive standard board in this review.
 However, it does provide enough space for 16 teams and 20 rounds, which should be enough for almost all standard leagues as well as some dynasty leagues.

 What I like..